top of page

 What keeps people here is something entirely different.
 It is the joyful unfolding of their own Dharma.

-People stay not because they are told to, but because their lives begin to improve in real, tangible ways.
+People stay not because they are told to, but because their lives begin to improve in real, tangible ways, and the energy's effect is beyond a doubt visible.

 Staying, then, is not about commitment.
 It’s about recognition that the journey is doing you.
 The path walks you.